Young and single

 Our Living Insurance comes with options for Serious Illness Trauma cover and Income Protection Illness cover, which could help ease financial burdens if you were out of action for a while.

 As soon as you’ve got a mortgage and people who depend on you financially, then it’s worth reviewing your living insurance cover and think about adding life insurance to the mix.

-Have a think about whether you might need Income Protection Illness cover, Serious Illness Trauma cover and Redundancy cover to take care of your household finances if you can't work for a while.
+Have a think about whether you might need Income Protection Illness cover and Serious Illness Trauma cover to take care of your household finances if you can't work for a while.